3 Biggest Reasons Your Cookies Flop

 One of the quickest and easiest ways to improve your baking FOREVER is to learn how to measure your flour correctly.

-The best and simplest way to measure your flour, and all your baking ingredients really, is to use a digital kitchen scale.
+- The best way to measure your flour, and all your baking ingredients, is to use a digital kitchen scale.

 - Fluff up your flour.